 - 1 tbsp olive oil

 - In a large stock pot boil pasta in heavily salted water per package directions.
-Drain and toss with 1 tablespoon of olive oil to prevent sticking in a 13x9” casserole dish or 12" cast iron pan coated with cooking spray.
+Drain and toss with 1 tablespoon of olive oil to prevent sticking in a 13×9” casserole dish or 12″ cast iron pan coated with cooking spray.
 Set aside.

 - Preheat smoker to 225°F using cherry or apple wood chips or pellets.

-- In a large skillet add the butter and melt over medium heat.
+- To a 2-quart saucepan, add the butter and melt over medium heat.
 Whisk in the flour and cook for a minute.
-Add the milk and whisk to mix thoroughly.
+Slowly whisk in the milk (not all at once).
 Whisk in the mustard, hot sauce, salt and pepper.
-Lower the heat to simmer and cook for 4 minutes, the sauce will thicken.
+Lower the heat to simmer and cook for 4 minutes, or until sauce thickens.

 - Pour cheese sauce over cooked pasta and stir to mix in completely.
 Top with breadcrumb mixture and put it in the smoker for 1 hour uncovered.